 Why should you make a meal plan each week?

 Before you start to meal plan, figure out why you want to in the first place.
 This will help you stick with it past the first week or two.
 Plus, your meal planning routine should help you achieve your goals, not make it harder on you.

 - Spend more time with your family around the dinner table?
-Check out this meal planning system that will give you an extra hour in your evening.
+Check out this meal planning and meal prep "easy button" that will give you an extra hour in your evening (at least!).

 Figuring out why you’re doing this will be a big motivator to come back week after week and continue on your path.